RyanScottLewis/jquery.spindown.js/README.md

 ### Cookies:
 When 'cookie' is set to true, blah blah blah yadda yadda
 ## ToDo
-- Figure out a better way to save in the cookies
-    - Right now it saves it by the elements text.
-There are obvious downfalls to this, such as using elements without text or two elements with the same text
 - Add closedByDefault option
 ## Credits
 Created by Ryan Lewis, released under the MIT License.